Updated Aug. 27, 2021, at 2 p.m. CT

 If buying a house feels just out of reach, you might be closer to homeownership than you realized.

-When you piggyback your mortgage—taking out two loans instead of one—you can avoid paying private mortgage insurance, an additional monthly payment required when your down payment is less than 20% of the home’s purchase price.
+When you piggyback your home loan—taking out two loans instead of one—you can avoid paying private mortgage insurance, an additional monthly payment required when your down payment is less than 20% of the home’s purchase price.

 PMI protects the lender in case you default on your loan.
 But the payments can be costly, sometimes making homeownership unattainable, for borrowers.

 Many Dupaco members asked how to avoid paying PMI when their down payment isn’t enough.
-That’s when we began offering the second mortgage option, also known as an 80/15 loan, to help homebuyers do just that.
+That’s when we began offering the second home loan option, also known as an 80/15 loan, to help homebuyers do just that.

 This option isn’t for everyone.
 But it can be an invaluable tool in certain situations.

 How a second mortgage works

 Most homebuyers, 59% of them, use a conventional loan to finance their homes, according to the National Association of Realtors’ Home Buyer and Seller Generational Trends Report 2017.
 With a conventional loan, your mortgage is for a fixed term and rate.

-With an 80/15 loan, you take out two mortgages.
-The first mortgage is for 80% of the home’s value, and the second is for 15%.
+With an 80/15 loan, you take out two home loans.
+The first home loan is for 80% of the home’s value, and the second is for 15%.
 The other 5% is your down payment.

 By not paying PMI, you can start paying off the principal of your loan balance faster.

-A second mortgage carries certain requirements, though.
+A second home loan carries certain requirements, though.
 These include: